shaharoded/TAKAutomator/README.md

     - trends
     - states to non-numeric concepts?
 No format / validation at the moment
     - states and contexts can only handle 1 inducer/derived ID at the moment.
 To expand we'll need to enhance the logic.
-3. Validation problem in TAKok for raw_concepts, as it will somtime fail to find the actual value in the XML to compare against the Excel, which will result in a warning that is not true.
+3. Validation problem in TAKok for raw_concepts, as it will sometime fail to find the actual value in the XML to compare against the Excel, which will result in a warning that is not true.
 Mostly annoying but harmless.
+These TAKs will be saved with the prefix _VALIDATE_ so you can manually monitor them.
+Happens mostry in `numeric-raw-concept` files where some values are under tricky hierarchies.

 ## Notes
 - Templates are stored under `tak_templates/` and must match Excel concept types